-TO APPROVE, ON AN ADVISORY BASIS, THE BANK'S EXECUTIVE COMPENSATION
+TO APPROVE, ON AN ADVISORY BASIS, THE COMPENSATION OF THE BANK'S EXECUTIVE OFFICERS

-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") enacted in 2010, an advisory vote on the frequency of stockholders votes on executive compensation was conducted in connection with the 2011 Annual Meeting of Shareholders.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") enacted in 2010, an advisory vote on the frequency of stockholders votes on executive officers' compensation was first conducted in connection with the 2011 Annual Meeting of Shareholders.
 The Board recommended, and the Bank's shareholders agreed, that the advisory vote on executive compensation be held on an annual basis.
-Upon review of the shareholder voting results concerning that proposal, the Bank's Board of Directors and Compensation Committee determined that the Bank will hold an annual advisory vote on executive compensation.
-Accordingly, the Bank is providing shareholders with an advisory (non-binding) vote on compensation programs for the Bank's executive officers (sometimes referred to as "say on pay").
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Bank's executive officers as described in this proxy statement.
+Accordingly, the Bank is providing shareholders with an advisory vote on compensation programs for the Bank's executive officers (sometimes referred to as "say on pay").
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Bank's executive officers as described in this Proxy Statement.

 This vote is nonbinding.
-The Board and the Nomination and Compensation Committee, which is comprised of independent directors, expects to take into account the outcome of the vote when considering future executive compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
+The Board and the Nomination and Compensation Committee, which is comprised of independent directors, expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.

-As described in detail under "Compensation of Executive Officers and Directors," the Bank's compensation programs are designed to attract, motivate and retain highly qualified executive officers who are able to achieve corporate objectives and create stockholder value.
+As described in detail under "Compensation of Executive Officers and Directors," included elsewhere in this Proxy Statement, the Bank's compensation programs are designed to attract, motivate and retain highly qualified executive officers who are able to achieve corporate objectives and create stockholder value.
 Equity compensation in the form of stock options and restricted stock units that are subject to further time-based vesting is a significant component of executive compensation.
-We believe that our compensation programs, with their balance of short-term incentives (including cash bonus awards) and long-term incentives (including equity awards that vest over four and up to five years) reward sustained performance that is aligned with long-term shareholder interests.
-Shareholders are encouraged to read "Compensation of Executive Officers and Directors" and the related narrative disclosure.
+We believe that our compensation programs, with their balance of short-term incentives (including cash bonus awards) and long-term incentives (including equity awards that vest between three and five years) reward sustained performance that is aligned with long-term shareholder interests.
+Shareholders are encouraged to read "Compensation of Executive Officers and Directors" and the related narrative disclosure included elsewhere in this Proxy Statement.

-For the reasons outlined above, we believe that our executive compensation program is welldesigned, appropriately aligns executive pay with the Bank's performance and incentivizes desirable behavior.
-Accordingly, we are asking you to endorse our executive compensation program by voting for the following resolution:
+For the reasons outlined above, and further described and explained elsewhere in this Proxy Statement, we believe that our executive compensation program is well-designed, appropriately aligns executive pay with the Bank's performance and incentivizes desirable behavior.
+Accordingly, we are asking you to endorse our executive officers' compensation program by voting for the following resolution:

-"Resolved, that the shareholders approve, on an advisory basis, the compensation of the Bank's executive officers as disclosed in the "Compensation of Executive Officers and Directors" and the related narrative disclosure in this Proxy Statement."
+"Resolved, that the shareholders approve, on an advisory basis, the compensation of the Bank's executive officers as disclosed in the "Compensation of Executive Officers and Directors" section in this Proxy Statement."